NikkelM/Hades-II-HadesBiomes/README.md

 > Refer to the [FAQ in the wiki](https://github.com/NikkelM/Hades-II-HadesBiomes/wiki) with any questions before opening an issue.

-> You can find all of the latest changes in the [Changelog](https://github.com/NikkelM/Hades-II-HadesBiomes/blob/main/CHANGELOG.md).
+> You can find all of the latest changes in the [Changelog](https://thunderstore.io/c/hades-ii/p/NikkelM/Zagreus_Journey/changelog/) on the mod page.

 *Zagreus' Journey* is a mod for Hades II that adds the original route Zagreus took through Tartarus, Asphodel, Elysium and the Temple of Styx in the first game to the sequel. <br>
 Escape the Underworld as Melinoë, battle familiar foes and bosses using her unique abilities and weapons, meet Zagreus' old friends, and reconnect with your family's past.